Installing KuboCD on an Existing Cluster

-If you have an existing cluster, you can use it to test KuboCD
+If you already manage a Kubernetes cluster, you can use it to test KuboCD.

 Tip

-If you don't have one, you can use a Kind cluster on your local workstation
+No cluster?
+If you do not have a cluster available, you can install a Kind cluster on your local workstation.

 Prerequisites